RainRat/mtgencode/README.md

 http://www.mtgsalvation.com/forums/creativity/custom-card-creation/612057-generating-magic-cards-using-deep-recurrent-neural

 The purpose of this code is mostly to wrangle text between various human and machine readable formats.
-The original input comes from [mtgjson](http://mtgjson.com); this is filtered and reduced to one of several input formats intended for neural network training, such as the standard encoded format used in [data/output.txt](https://github.com/billzorn/mtgencode/blob/master/data/output.txt).
-Any json or encoded data, including output from appropriately trained neural nets, can then be interpreted as cards and decoded to a human readable format, such as a text spoiler, [Magic Set Editor 2](http://magicseteditor.sourceforge.net) set file, or a pretty, portable html file that can be viewed in any browser.
+The original input comes from [mtgjson](http://mtgjson.com); this is filtered and reduced to one of several input formats intended for neural network training, such as the standard encoded format used in [data/output.txt](./data/output.txt).
+Any json or encoded data, including output from appropriately trained neural nets, can then be interpreted as cards and decoded to a human readable format, such as a text spoiler, [Magic Set Editor 2](http://magicseteditor.boards.net) set file, or a pretty, portable html file that can be viewed in any browser.

 ## Requirements

-Updated to Python 3; tested specifically on Python 3.4.3 on 64-bit Linux Mint 17.3

 For the most part it should work out of the box, though there are a few optional bonus features that will make it much better.
-See [DEPENDENCIES.md](https://github.com/billzorn/mtgencode/blob/master/DEPENDENCIES.md#dependencies).
+See [DEPENDENCIES.md](./DEPENDENCIES.md#dependencies).

-This code does not have anything to do with neural nets; if you want to generate cards with them, see the [tutorial](https://github.com/billzorn/mtgencode#tutorial).
+This code does not have anything to do with neural nets; if you want to generate cards with them, see the [tutorial](./README.md#tutorial).

 ## Usage